TheScriptGuy/dns-performance-test/README.md

 Future improvements:
 * default list of nameservers and queries to be included in bundle
 * ability to publish results to google sheets, ms excel online, etc.
+* show if the DNS lookup is a PASS/FAIL based on evaluating criteria.